OCD, Anxiety & Panic

 Hoarding disorder is a mental disorder that involves persistent difficulty in getting rid of possessions and the excessive acquisition of items that are not needed for which there is no space.

-Experiencing worries about throwing away seeming unimportant things you might need in the future (letters, bills, etc).
+Experiencing worries about throwing away seemingly unimportant things you might need in the future (letters, bills, etc).

 Urges to pick up and collect useless things.

 The items may or may not have monetary value, pile up into clutter, and the person experiences significant distress when thinking about getting rid of and/or attempting to get rid of them.
-The hoarding impairs daily life such as, stress to the person and family members, safety hazards (due to potential for tripping and blocking exits), shame and loneliness leading to isolation, money and housing problems.
+The hoarding impairs daily life, such as stress to the person and family members, safety hazards (due to the potential for tripping and blocking exits), shame, and loneliness, leading to isolation, money, and housing problems.

 Helpful article: https://www.mcleanhospital.org/essential/hoarding-disorder